jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 ### Customising colours

 For all colour-based customisations, you must specify a colour in HEX code format.
-[Color Kit](https://colorkit.co/color-picker/) offer a decent tool for colour selection if you require guidance.
+[Color Kit](https://colorkit.co/color-picker/) offers a decent tool for colour selection if you require guidance.

 HEX code examples -